116 3rd St SE

 Junior defensive back Kael Kolarik because the third player to declare for the transfer portal after making appearances in all 13 games this season.
 He recorded eight tackles this season, including three against No. 14 Vanderbilt.

-Kolarik was mainly a part of the special teams unit, and will have one year of eligibility remaining.
+Kolarik was mainly a part of the special teams unit, and committed to South Dakota on Jan.
+12. He will have one year of eligibility remaining.

 P Rhys Dakin (announced Jan.
 1)